MugureNjunge/Week2-project/README.md

 **Technologies Used**

 HTML ,Javascript and CSS were used to create this project.
-I added a formulae to my Javascript that calculates the day of the week you were born..
+I added a formulae to my Javascript that calculates the day of the week you were born.

 **Support and contact details**